-- Gram negative (-ve) bacilli, such as Pseudomonas sp.
-(Figure 7), may be associated with corneal infection. - A definitive diagnosis of Nocardia sp (Gram variable) may be possible
+- Gram positive (+ve) cocci most commonly associated with suppurative keratitis are the Staphylococci (Figure 5) and Streptococci (Figure 6, Streptococcus pneumoniae). - Gram negative (-ve) bacilli, such as Pseudomonas sp.
+(Figure 7), may be associated with corneal infection. - A definitive diagnosis of Nocardia sp (Gram variable) may be possible - · Yeast cells will stain positively.

-Although the Gram stain is not the first choice of stain for specimens containing fungi, yeast cells, pseudohyphae and fungal hyphae may be observed in Gram-stained corneal material.
-Apart from yeast cells, which will stain Gram-positive, hyphae and pseudohyphae will stain either negatively or Gram-variable.
-In order to provide a more definitive diagnosis, prepare a second corneal scrape preparation using a more appropriate stain, e.g. lactophenol blue.
+Although not the first choice of stains for fungi, yeast cells, pseudohyphae, and fungal hyphae may be visualised in Gram-stained corneal material, typically staining negatively or Gram variable.
+For microscopy to provide a more definitive diagnostic tool for fungal infection, Gram stain can be destained and restained using a more appropriate stain (Figures 8 and 9).